 Your commercial driver’s license (CDL) is essential to making a living.
 Losing a CDL due to driving under the influence can disrupt your livelihood, your family’s quality of life, and possibly your future.
-If you rely on a CDL for work, then you require an experienced DUI defense attorney for a drunk driving arrest in Lansing.
+If you rely on a CDL for work, then you require an experienced CDL DUI lawyer for a drunk driving arrest in Lansing.

 You want a defense attorney experienced with the unique aspects of CDL DUI cases to avoid losing your CDL and your ability to work.
 Contact O’Keefe Law today for a free consultation that’s always confidential.
 Let’s discuss your DUI case and start working to preserve your commercial driving privileges.